Babies of poorly nourished moms may be stillborn, small, or have low birth weights.

 Giving daily prenatal vitamins to pregnant and breastfeeding mothers helps ensure healthy pregnancies, safe deliveries, and adequate breast milk.

-We build a foundation of good health, from conception, through the first 1,000 days of life,
+We build a foundation of good health, from conception, through the first five years of life.

 Our prenatal vitamins can also be used after birth (postnatal), so that nutrients are also passed on through breast milk.